cambert/SoFPGA-real_time_FPGA_image_processing/README.md

    - cocotb
  - move out from my comfort zone
    - Python 3
-   - Altera FPGAs
+   - Intel FPGA

 *Goals:*
 - create an open framework for FPGA image creation
+- develop a platform which could be used for similar projects
-- feed video stream into the FPGA, see object detection on the monitor screen
+- feed video stream into the FPGA, real-time object detection on output